amitadate/EECS-337-NLP-Project-02/README.md

  3) Transform to Vegetarain
  4) Transform to Non-Vegetarian
  5) Transform to Vegan
- 6) Transform to Chinese
+ 6) Transform to Chinese (Includes Chinese Utensils)
- 7) Transform to Mexican
+ 7) Transform to Indian (Includes Indian Utensils)
- 8) Transform to Indian
+ 8) Transform to Mexican

  9) Transform to Italian

 The code for this section can be found in **Final_Submission-> transformer.py**